 A variation exists in the third season of Magical Girl Lyrical Nanoha.
 After a successful raid on an illegal research facility, Quint adopts a pair of experimental Combat Cyborgs because they looked so much like her and raises them as her own daughters.
 It's later revealed during a medical examination that the reason why Subaru and Ginga looked like her was because their genetic structures were identical.
 Somehow, Quint's genetic data had been acquired by the researchers and was used to create the two children.

-In the manga version of Rurouni Kenshin, Enishi, a crazed White-Haired Pretty Boy who wants revenge on Kenshin is his brother in law (obviously Kenshin knew when he first met him).
+In the manga version of Rurouni Kenshin, Enishi, who wants revenge on Kenshin, is his brother in law (obviously Kenshin knew when he first met him).
 The old guy who befriends Kenshin is Kenshin's father in law who accepted that Kenshin killed his daughter accidentally.
 Naturally, Enishi ends up with the old guy and both remark that they remember seeing each other.

 Subverted in Saint Seiya.
 Along the series, there had been a lot of hints that Marin was Seiya's long-lost sister Seika.
 She wasn't, his sister was actually a Waif Prophet, and Marin's brother Touma even appears as an enemy in the Tenkai-hen movie.